-2018 promises to be a busy and, hopefully, exciting year as two groups to which I belong will be showing work at three venues.
-And it is an opportunity for me to explore in some detail my subject for this year's work based on Dryden's translation of Virgil's Georgics.
+So far 2018 has been a busy and exciting year - two groups to which I belong have shown work at two separate venues.
+And it was an opportunity for me to explore in some detail my subject for my exhibition pieces based on Dryden's translation of Virgil's Georgics.

-The first in time is 'Contrasts' with All Threaded Together at the Yarrow Gallery, Oundle, Northamptonshire, 3 - 16 March.
+The first in time was 'Contrasts' with All Threaded Together at the Yarrow Gallery, Oundle, Northamptonshire, 3 - 16 March.
 The group consists of former students of Brenda Boardman who meet once a month to exchange ideas and encourage each other.
-Most importantly, we are an exhibiting group and details can be found on our website at www.allthreadedtogether.com
+Most importantly, it is an exhibiting group - pictures and details of the exhibition are accessible with this link: www.allthreadedtogether.com/exhibition-2018.

-The second exhibition, 'Into the Fray', is with New Horizons Textile Group at Cowslip Workshops, Launceston, Cornwall 27 March - 8 April.
-The exhibiting group is a long running one formed in 1993 and which I joined in 2016.
-Our website is at www.newhorizonstextilegroup.com
+The second exhibition, 'Into the Fray', was with New Horizons Textile Group at Cowslip Workshops, Launceston, Cornwall 27 March - 8 April.
+The exhibiting group is a long running one, formed in 1993, and which I joined in 2016.
+You can see pictures of the exhibition here: www.newhorizonstextilegroup.com/into-the-fray.htmlwww.newhorizonstextilegroup.com/into-the-fray.

 The third show is 'Connections', also with New Horizons, at the Festival of Quilts, Birmingham, 9 - 12 August.
 This is the largest quilting and patchwork show in Europe with about 30,000 visitors over four days.
 So Virgil should get a lot of exposure!